NuhaKhaled/Chrome-Extension-Internationalization/chrome.md

    }
 }

-The newtab.html is the html page that overrides Chrome's new tab page.
+The newtab.html is the HTML page that overrides Chrome's new tab page.
 In this demo, you just need to have the header h1 for "Hello" word.

 <!DOCTYPE HTML>
 <html>